A Decentralised Digital Token Architecture for Public Transport: Implementation

-If these conditions hold the user has a valid signature message pair $\left(\Sigma, m\right)$.
-Readers are referred to the original paper by Masayuki Abe~\cite{Abe} for proofs of correctness and a full protocol specification.\\ \\ This blind signature scheme is used when interacting with the CP to generate requested credentials, and when interacting with the AP to blind the nonce generated by the service.
-If following the original protocol specification, the response in the challenge-response (4) is not sent to the user but rather published to the ledger.
-In the protocol extension proposed, detailed in Figure~\ref{fig: load_solution}a the challenge-response (4) is sent to both the user as well as published to the ledger alongside other proofs to make up the anonymity set.
+This blind signature scheme is used by token users when interacting with the CP to generate the requested credentials, and when interacting with the AP to blind the nonce generated by the service.
+In the version of the protocol detailed in Figure~\ref{fig: protocol_diagram}, the challenge-response is both sent directly to the user (4) as well as published to the ledger alongside other proofs to make up the anonymity set (5).

-The only parameter that was needed to setup the blinding protocol was the security parameter $n$, this was set to $256$.
+The only parameter that was needed to setup the blinding protocol was the security parameter that determines the group and hash size, which was set to $256$.
 For the use case of TfL, this was deemed sufficient.
 The security parameter was deemed sufficient for two reasons.
-First, analysis of Schnorr signatures, on which this scheme is based, suggests that for $b$ bits of security, the group needs to be of size $3b$ and the hash of size $2b$~\cite{Neven}\footnote{This proxy is imperfect because the schemes are not identical.
+First, analysis of Schnorr signatures, on which this scheme is based, suggests that for $b$ bits of security, the group must have size $3b$ and the hash must have size $2b$~\cite{Neven}\footnote{This proxy is imperfect because the schemes are not identical.
 Yet, it provides a valuable first estimate.}.
-Second, because there is a maximum monetary value associated with each block of proofs, if the cost of breaking a key exceeds the combined value of assets in the block it could be argued that there is little motivation for doing so.
+Second, because there is a maximum monetary value associated with each block of proofs, if the cost of breaking a key exceeds the combined value of assets in the block, it can be argued that there is little motivation for doing so.
 Therefore, although it is possible to brute force 85 bits of security, it is unlikely that this is economically practical for mass surveillance.

 Finally, Hyperledger Fabric was used as the DLT in the implementation.
 Hyperledger Fabric was chosen because it can process a large number of transactions per second with low latency~\cite{Androulaki2018}.
 This mitigates the risk that the ledger becomes a bottleneck, even at peak times.